- This event has passed.

 - Contact us by email or phone (0422 929 466) if you have any problems.

-Workshop Description: Grief is an inescapable experience inherent in the human condition.
-The majority of clients presenting for mental health concerns or interpersonal problem are also carrying some degree of unprocessed loss, whether in the form of specific bereavements or as integral components of other difficult life experiences (eg, early abandonments / trauma).
-It is […]
+FULLY BOOKED Workshop Description: Grief is an inescapable experience inherent in the human condition.
+The majority of clients presenting for mental health concerns or interpersonal problem are also carrying some degree of unprocessed loss, whether in the form of specific bereavements or as integral components of other difficult life experiences (eg, early abandonments / trauma). […]